chainguard-dev/osqtool/README.md

 * `apply` - programatically manipulate an osquery query pack, for instance, adjusting intervals
 * `pack` - create a JSON pack file from a directory of raw SQL files
 * `unpack` - extract raw SQL files from a JSON query pack file
-* `verify` - verify that the queries in a query pack, directory, or raw SQL file are valid
+* `verify` - verify that the queries in a query pack, directory, or raw SQL file are valid and test well

 ### apply